A Look At 2018’s Most Anticipated Films Of The Year According To IMDB

-The most anticipated films of 2018, according to IMDB, they are ones that bring back a sense of wonder and awe, of course you have your sequels, prequels, and remakes but the batch as a whole, the movies that are being released have a sense of a throwback, a sense of nostalgia.
+The most anticipated films of 2018, according to IMDB, are ones that bring back a sense of wonder and awe.
+Of course you have your sequels, prequels, and remakes but the movies as a whole that are being released have a sense of a throwback and nostalgia.
 Films where characters live in other universes and where they can only exist deep in fantasy.
 Don’t get me wrong, Hollywood has always marketed such product but this year, the product seems to be rooted in the need for escape.
 It seems that escape can be found in our past and in the sense of safety and familiarity that we may have known growing up.
-Given the number of remakes and sequels to the sequels to the sequels, it doesn’t look like this trend is going to simmer down anytime soon.
+Given the number of remakes and sequels to the sequels of sequels, it doesn’t look like this trend is going to simmer down anytime soon.
 Let’s take a look at what we have in store.

 So what exactly is coming out this year?
 We all know we are getting Avengers: Infinity War, Black Panther, Deadpool 2, Solo: A Star Wars Story, and Incredibles 2 but what else does the cinema hold on its screen this year for audiences?
 Jurassic World will light up one of those screens, which is sure to be a blockbuster.
 It is due out in June and pretty much falls into a remake/sequel category.
 This time, Chris Pratt and his team will be rescuing, that’s right, rescuing the prehistoric dinosaurs from the island.
 Some more titles coming out that harken back to the good old days is a sequel to the crowd favorite, Wreck-It Ralph, called Ralph Breaks the Internet which comes out in November with the original cast returning.